UTA-FabLab/OctoPuppet/CONTRIBUTING.md

   * 2016-09-23: Some more work on "How to file a bug report" based on recent experiences
   * 2017-01-25: Fixed a typo
+  * 2017-03-09: Allow PRs against `maintenance` branch for bugs in stable.
+  * 2017-03-10: Reproduce bugs in safe mode to make sure they are really caused by OctoPrint itself and not a misbehaving plugin.

 ## Footnotes
   * [1] - If you are wondering why, the problem is that anything that you add